nathancamolez-dev/nathancamolez-dev/README.md

-# Hello, I'm Nathan! 👋
+# Hello, I'm Nathan!

 ## About Me
 I'm a Software Developer based in Bauru.
 Passionate about problem-solving.
 And a lover of Italian cuisine 🍝

-- 🔭 I’m currently working whith  Python  Flask   C#  and  Arduino
+- 🔭 I’m currently working whith  Python, TypeScript, Flask, Node.js
-- 🌱  I’m currently learning about Data Science and related technologies.
+- 🌱  I’m currently learning about Data Science and back-end development.

 ## Connect with Me